About the team

 Her recent research has focused on the social justice and policy implications of commercial urban agriculture in New York City and Paris; on heritage grains and food sovereignty in Eastern France; and on inequities experienced by immigrant and racialized farmworkers in the South of France.
 She also works with colleagues to advance the praxis of food and justice scholarship and activism through communities of practice and the lens of radical food geographies, the topic of a forthcoming edited volume co-edited with C. Hammelman and C. Levkoe to be published by Bristol University Press’ Food and Society Series in 2024.

-As an educator and scholar, Kristin teaches about global food systems, social justice, urban agriculture, and food policy as Chair and Assistant Professor of Food Studies at The New School.
+As an educator and scholar, Kristin teaches about global food systems, social justice, urban agriculture, and food policy as Chair and Associate Professor of Food Studies at The New School.
 From 2013-2022, she taught on social justice in the global food system at Yale School of the Environment, where she is now an Affiliated Faculty at the Yale Center for Environmental Justice.
 She is also an associate research fellow at the European School of Political and Social Sciences in Lille, France.
 Kristin is co-founder and convener of the Food Justice Scholar-Activist/Activist Scholar community of practice, within the Geographies of Food and Agriculture Specialty Group of the American Association of Geographers, of which she has served on the Executive Board.

 Kristin has worked with many community-based nonprofit organizations and small-scale farms through her research, teaching, and consulting.
 These include the New York City-wide Farm School NYC; Corbin Hill Food Project; Brooklyn Grange rooftop farms in Queens and Manhattan; La Finca del Sur in the South Bronx; EcoStation:NY, BK Farmyards, and Hattie Carthan Community Garden in Brooklyn; and Harlem Grown in Manhattan, as well as the national Food Chain Workers Alliance and HEAL Food Alliance.
 She has led and collaborated on curriculum design at several institutions of higher education, including for a first-of-its-kind associate in science degree program in Food Studies at Hostos Community College (a part of the City University of New York and located in the South Bronx).